YangRui2015/yangrui2015.github.io/_pages/about.md

   - /about.html
 ---

-I'm a master's student at the Department of Automation, Tsinghua University, supervised by Prof. [Xiu Li](https://scholar.google.com/citations?user=Xrh1OIUAAAAJ).
-I received my bachelor's degree from the Department of Automation at Tsinghua University in 2019.
+I'm a first year Ph.D. student at CSE, the Hong Kong University of Science and Technology, supervised by Prof. [Tong Zhang](http://tongzhang-ml.org).
+I received my master's degree and bachelor's degree from the Department of Automation at Tsinghua University.
 My research interests lie in deep reinforcement learning (RL), especially goal-conditioned RL, offline RL and model-based RL.
 I'm also interested in the application of RL algorithms to game AI and robotics.

 I was furtunate to visit the Machine Intelligence Group of Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, working with Prof. [Chongjie Zhang](https://people.iiis.tsinghua.edu.cn/~zhang/).
 Before that, I was a student intern at Tencent Robotics X Lab (mentored by Prof. [Meng Fang](https://mengf1.github.io) and Dr. [Lei Han](http://www.leihan.org)) and Tencent AI Lab (mentored by [Lanqing Li](https://lanqingli1993.github.io)).